medinag-codes/complex-api-bootcamp/README.md

 **Tech used:** HTML, CSS, JavaScript, API

-This is a website I made using the Dog CEO API and the Dog API
+This is a website I made using the Adopts-a-Pet API and the API Ninjas API

 ## Lessons Learned: